kartikaya924/covidAnalysisIndia/README.md

 2018) is a recent variation of SC that can better handle noise and missing data.
-It takes a set of candidates for control group (countries, called donor pool) and creates a synthetic state (control group) by taking a weighted average of a con- vex combination of other counties (donor pool).
-RSC de- noises the data via singular value thresholding, which im putes missing information in the data matrix.
+It takes a set of candidates for control group (countries, called donor pool) and creates a synthetic state (control group) by taking a weighted average of a con vex combination of other countries (donor pool).
+RSC de noises the data via singular value thresholding, which im putes missing information in the data matrix.
 Unlike clas sical synthetic control methods, it uses unobserved mean